Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 tar -czvf oracle-input.tar.gz input.json ca_certificates.crt
 ```

-Go to the base directory with your SPCTL and upload the archive to the storage:
+Go to the base directory with your SPCTL and upload the archive to storage:

 ```shell
 cd ../../../../../